MicrosoftDocs/dynamics365smb-docs/business-central/finance-accounting.md

 >
 > This task requires access to managing users and licenses in Microsoft Entra ID.
 The user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Microsoft 365 admin center.
 For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles) in the Microsoft 365 admin content.

-### Adding your accountant to your Microsoft 365 in the Azure portal
+### Add your accountant to your Microsoft 365 in the Azure portal

 If your administrator or reselling partner do not want to use the **Invite External Accountant** guide, they can add an external user in the Azure portal and assign this user the *External Accountant* license.
 For more information, see [Quickstart: Add guest users to your directory in the Azure portal](/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal).